Fascinating documentary feature film on the forgotten inventor of motion pictures and his mysterious disappearance. Read more

 0 backers Limited (10 left of 10)

 PICK & MIX: You will get 10 copies of MADE IN YORKSHIRE (RRP £250) for Christmas presents.
 The Guerilla Films DVD collection (RRP over £125.00), 2 tickets for the world premiere, a poster and a thank you credit on the film.
-Gifts staggered over 12 months.Estimated delivery:Ships within the UK only
+Gifts staggered over 12 months.Estimated delivery:Only ships to: United Kingdom

 0 backers Limited (3 left of 3)

 PRIVATE SCREENING: David Nicholas Wilkinson and possibly others will come to your house or a venue paid for by you to show the film to your friends and to give a talk about the making of the film.
 You will also have 10 copies of the MADE IN YORKSHIRE book, the Guerilla DVD package, 2 tickets for the premiere and a thank you credit on the film itself.
 Dates of private screenings to be mutually agreed.
-UK only.Estimated delivery:Ships within the UK only
+UK only.Estimated delivery:Only ships to: United Kingdom

 0 backers Limited (2 left of 2)